ahmedothman-22/cis-data-science-roadmap/README.md

           <li><a href="https://www.youtube.com/watch?v=KxryzSO1Fjs">Simplilearn | Understanding Data Science</a> </li>
         </ul>
       </td>
-      <td>Learn what Data Science is and how it’s used.<br> Understand data roles, tools, and real-life use cases.</td>
+      <td><ul>
+        <li>Learn what data is and how to make data-driven decisions.</li>
+        <li>Learn to find data from various sources, understand the different types and formats.</li>
+        <li>Learn about the different categories of data analysis: descriptive, diagnostic, predictive, and prescriptive, and understand when to use each one</li>
+      </ul></td>
     </tr>
     <tr>
       <td>2</td>